-Midterm Exam [20%] The mid-term exam is included in Module 4, contains 100 multiple-choice and true-false questions, and addresses all material covered to date (through Module 4).
+Exams [35%] The mid-term exam is included in Module 4, contains 100 multiple-choice and true-false questions, and addresses all material covered to date (through Module 4).
 The final exam is included in Module 8, contains 200 multiple-choice and true-false questions, and is comprehensive in nature (covering all material from the entire semester).

-The purpose of the exam is to evaluate students’ knowledge regarding material in assigned chapter(s).
-Exams will generally cover a wider range of assigned chapters and content than the reading quizzes and is based on the applicable module learning objectives.
+The purpose of the exams is to evaluate students’ knowledge regarding material in assigned chapter(s).
+Exams will generally cover a wider range of assigned chapters and content than the reading quizzes and are based on the module learning objectives.

-See the Crime Scene Project link on the course site in Blackboard for all information, requirements and instructions pertaining to this assignment.
+See the Common Assessment link on the course site in Blackboard for all information, requirements and instructions pertaining to this assignment.

-It’s imperative for students in an academic setting to learn how to manage their course workload, assignments and time for future success in a real-world environment.
+It’s imperative for students in an educational setting to learn how to manage their course workload, assignments and time for future success in a real-world environment.
 Due dates for the entire semester will be listed on the course calendar from the first day of class.
 I reserve the right to make determinations regarding acceptance of late assignments and any late-submission point deductions on a case-by-case basis.
 IMPORTANT: No assignments will be accepted after the last day (Sunday) of Module 7.

 Unless otherwise noted, all assignments, quizzes and exams will be due no later than 11:59 p.m. on the specified date, as referenced on the calendar.

 You will have more than enough time to complete your assignments for each module and ample notice of what the assignments entail and when they are due.
-If there is a valid emergency or circumstance beyond your control, you may contact me prior to the due date of the assignment(s) to discuss your options and any potential late penalties that may be applied.
+If there is a valid emergency or circumstance beyond your control, you may contact me well before the due date of the assignment(s) to discuss your options and any potential late penalties that may be applied.

 Grading of Assignments

-You can access your grades at any time by clicking on the Grades link under the course menu on the left sidebar of the course site.
+You can access your grades at any time by clicking on the Grades link under the course menu on the left sidebar of the course.

-Homework and discussion assignment grades will be available as soon as possible.
+Homework and discussion assignment grades will be available as soon as.
 Grades will be based on format, the student’s compliance with all assignment requirements, accurateness and comprehensiveness of answers.
 A rubric will be provided for all written assignments.
-The time frame for the posting of grades is tentative.
-There will be occasions when it will take longer to post the grades.

 You can always check your current class average so you know where you stand.
 If you have any questions regarding your grades, you are encouraged to contact your professor.